masakielastic/http2-dialogues/README.md

 ## Purpose

-This repository aims to help programmers understand HTTP/2 from a practical and architectural perspective.
+This repository aims to help programmers understand HTTP/2 from both a **practical** and **architectural** perspective.

-Topics will include concepts such as:
+Instead of only describing the protocol specification, the articles focus on how developers interact with HTTP/2 through software libraries and real implementations.

+## Learning Path

+The materials in this repository will gradually cover the following topics.

+### Foundations

+- Why HTTP/2 exists
+- HTTP/1 limitations
-- HTTP/2 connections
+- HTTP/2 connection model

+### Core Protocol Concepts

+- Frames
-- frames and streams
+- Streams
+- Stream state machine
-- multiplexing
+- Multiplexing
-- flow control
+- Flow control

+### Programming with HTTP/2

-- event-driven APIs
+- Event-driven APIs
 - HTTP/2 library design
-- implementation concepts

-The focus is not only on the protocol itself, but also on how programmers interact with HTTP/2 through software libraries.
+- Stream lifecycle in code
+- Implementing HTTP/2 clients and servers

+### Implementation Insights

+- How HTTP/2 libraries expose protocol events
+- Observing HTTP/2 traffic
+- Understanding frame logs

 ## Status

 This repository is currently under development.
-More articles will be added over time.
+New articles will be added over time.

 ## License